johnsamuelwrites/DataMining/en/Project/project.md

 The criteria for the project evaluation is given below:

-1. Data Collect1.n
+1. Data Collection
-    1. Automated approaches to data collect1.n
+    1. Automated approaches to data collection
-    2. Use of open-l1.ensed 1.ages
+    2. Use of open-licensed images
-    3. Storage and management of 1.ages and the assoc1.ted metadata
+    3. Storage and management of images and the associated metadata
-2. Label1.g and Annotat1.n
+2. Labeling and Annotation
-    1. Automated approaches to label1.g
+    1. Automated approaches to labeling
-    2. Storage and management of labels and annotat1.ns of 1.ages
+    2. Storage and management of labels and annotations of images
-    3. Use of class1.1.at1.n and cluster1.g algor1.hms
+    3. Use of classification and clustering algorithms
 3. Data Analyses
     1. Types of analyses used
-    2. Use of Pandas and Sc1.1.-learn
+    2. Use of Pandas and Scikit-learn
-    3. Use of data m1.1.g algor1.hms
+    3. Use of data mining algorithms
-4. Data V1.ual1.at1.n
+4. Data Visualization
-    1. Types of v1.ual1.at1.n techn1.ues used
+    1. Types of visualization techniques used
-    2. Use of matplotl1.
+    2. Use of matplotlib
-5. Recommendat1.n System
+5. Recommendation System
-    1. Storage and management of user preferences and user-prof1.e
+    1. Storage and management of user preferences and user-profile
-    2. Use of recommendat1.n algor1.hms
+    2. Use of recommendation algorithms
 6. Tests
-    1. Presence of funct1.nal tests
+    1. Presence of functional tests
     2. Presence of user tests
 7. Report
-    1. Clar1.y of presentat1.n
+    1. Clarity of presentation
-    2. Presence of a clear 1.troduct1.n and conclus1.n, arch1.ecture
-        d1.grams, a summary of d1.ferent tasks ach1.ved, and l1.1.at1.ns
+    2. Presence of a clear introduction and conclusion, architecture diagrams, a summary of different tasks achieved, and limitations
-    3. B1.l1.graphy
+    3. Bibliography